taskflow/taskflow/README.md

 # Get Started with Cpp-Taskflow

-The following example [simple.cpp](./example/simple.cpp) shows the basic API you need to use Cpp-Taskflow.
+The following example [simple.cpp](./example/simple.cpp) shows the basic Cpp-Taskflow API you need in most applications.

 ```cpp
 #include <taskflow/taskflow.hpp>  // Cpp-Taskflow is header-only